Mamidi-HealthTech-Solutions/.github/profile/README.md

-# 🧬 Mamidi HealthTech Solutions
+# 🧬 Mamidi HealthTech Solutions Pvt Ltd

 > **Transforming rare disease diagnosis through AI-powered solutions that are faster, more accurate, and affordable.**